Proudly supported by

 The Community Group Futures program offers grants of up to $20,000.

 Program funds are expected to be fully expended in 2019, bringing the program to a close.
-This funding round, and the next (proposed to open in August 2019) will be contingent on available funds.
+This funding round (opening in August 2019), and the next will be contingent on available funds.

 The diagram below shows the three program streams and the types of activities and projects that funds can be used for.
 These are indicative only and applicants are encouraged to speak with the FRRR Program Manager to discuss needs and ideas.

 When assessing which stream best fits your needs, the following questions may help clarify your organisation’s needs: